brownben/nevis-db/README.md

 <p style="text-align:center" align="center">
 </p>

-A Simple Database Server for Nevis based on Electron and Pouch DB
+## A Simple Database Server for Nevis based on Electron and Pouch DB

+### Created for Nevis v4 (https://github.com/brownben/nevis/tree/v4) This project is now archived so effort can be focused on Nevis v5 with a MySQL Database
+### Nevis v5 can be found here: https://github.com/brownben/nevis

 ## License
 Released under a MIT License.